valory-xyz/autonomous-fund/docs/index.md

 ![SMPKit](images/smart-managed-pools-logo.png){ align=left width="150" }
 The SMPKit helps you build services that execute investment strategies on liquidity pools.
-This functionality can be fed from the output produced by an APY Prediction service, and it is in charge of building and submitting the appropriate transactions to execute the orders.
-Services based on the SMPKit can take a number of actions depending on the input strategy.
+This functionality can be fed, for example, from the output produced by an APY Prediction service, or from external indicators such as the [Crypto Fear & Greed Index](https://cfgi.io/) (the demo below is based on the latter).
+Pool management services are in charge of building and submitting the appropriate transactions according to the investment strategy and execute these orders.
+Such services can take a number of actions depending on the input strategy.
 For example, at a given time point, the service could:

 * Do nothing, because the funds are currently distributed according to the optimal investment strategy published.
 * Do nothing, because the fees of executing the operations would exceed the benefits.